roziunicorn/awesome-artificial-intelligence/README.md

 * [Deep Reinforcement Learning in Action](https://www.manning.com/books/deep-reinforcement-learning-in-action) -  Deep Reinforcement Learning in Action teaches you the fundamental concepts and terminology of deep reinforcement learning, along with the practical skills and techniques you’ll need to implement it into your own projects.
 * [Grokking Deep Reinforcement Learning](https://www.manning.com/books/grokking-deep-reinforcement-learning) -  Grokking Deep Reinforcement Learning introduces this powerful machine learning approach, using examples, illustrations, exercises, and crystal-clear teaching.
 * [Fusion in Action](https://www.manning.com/books/fusion-in-action) - Fusion in Action teaches you to build a full-featured data analytics pipeline, including document and data search and distributed data clustering.
+* [Grokking Deep Learning for Computer Vision](https://www.manning.com/books/grokking-deep-learning-for-computer-vision) -  Mohamed Elgendy introduces you to the concept of visual intuition—how a machine learns to understand what it sees.

 ## Programming